esnanta/StoryApp/README.md

 ## Introduction

-This repository contains the source code for an Android application developed as part of the Dicoding **Fundamental Android Training** program.
+This repository contains the source code for an Android application developed as part of the Dicoding **Intermediete Android Training** program.
 The project demonstrates the implementation of essential Android development concepts, providing a solid foundation for building more advanced applications.

 ## Key Features